lulacoding/guess_the_number/README.md

-# guess_the_number
+# Guess The Number Game (Python)

-Just a Simple Python Guess the number program i used for school.
+A Simple Guess the Number Python Program i Used for School.

+It has a Nice little animation at the start which intros the game.

+The game has 2 modes Original And With Cheats.